1. Skip to content

 In 2018, he won the election for governor of Minnesota.
 During his tenure, he spearheaded several progressive policy drives in his state, such as protecting abortion rights, legalizing recreational marijuana and providing free school meals to all kids.

-He broke into the spotlight when he called the Republican ticket of former US President Donald Trump and Ohio Senator JD Vance "weird" in an interview with the broadcaster MSNBC and at subsequent rallies.
-The label went viral and was taken up by the Harris campaign, which has used it in press releases and social media posts.
+He broke into the spotlight when he called Ohio Senator JD Vance, the Republican VP pick of former President Donald Trump, "weird" in an interview with the broadcaster MSNBC and at subsequent rallies.
+The label went viral and was taken up by the Harris campaign, which has continued to use it in press releases and social media posts.

-Walz has also said he believes that Republicans have destroyed rural America and divided working class people.
-The goal of the Harris/Walz ticket, he says, is to bring people together around values like strong public schools and affordable health care.
+Walz has also said he believes Republicans have destroyed rural America and divided working class people.
+The goal of the Harris/Walz ticket, he said, is to bring people together around values like strong public schools and affordable health care.

 His "weird" jabs made an appearance in his sole debate against Vance.
 In a largely mild-mannered debate characterized by policy back-and-forths that have notably been absent from this campaign, Walz seemed to lack the Midwest charm he was tapped for against his slick Republican opponent.